 The Snap and Split tool snaps point features to polyline features if the maximum search radius and attribute matching criteria are met.
 The search radius indicates the maximum distance a point can be displaced from its original location to its snapped location on the polyline.
-The attribute matching criteria is that a point can only be snapped to a polyline with the same value in their respective join fields.
+The attribute matching criteria is that a point can only be snapped to a polyline that has the same value in their respective join fields.
 The point is snapped to the polyline following the shortest distance to the polyline.
-Once the point is snapped, if it is less than approximately 3 feet from a polyline endpoint it will be moved to the endpoint.
-This prevents the creation of new polyline features with a length of less than approximately 3 feet.
+Once the point is snapped, if it is less than 1 meter from a polyline endpoint it will be moved to the endpoint.
+This is so that new polyline features will not be created with a length of less than 1 meter.
 The polyline can then be split into new features based on the location of the snapped points.